Kilobyte22/Kilobyte-OC/README.md

 ```
 Adjust the version number accordingly to the version you'd like to build against.

-To run the mod in your development environment, download the [`deobf` JAR from the build server][deobf-jar] and drop it into your dev env's `eclipse/mods` folder. **Important**: mark the `api/java/codechicken/lib/vec` folder as *excluded* in your IDE, to avoid issues when running/building the project in it.
+To run the mod in your development environment, download the [`deobf` JAR from the build server][deobf-jar] and drop it into your dev env's `eclipse/mods` directory. **Important**: mark the `api/java/codechicken/lib/vec` directory as *excluded* in your IDE, to avoid issues when running/building the project in it.

 Alternatively, leave out the `api` classifier and you can build against the deobf JAR directly.
-This way you don't have to add it to your mods folder, but you will have to add `-Dfml.coreMods.load=li.cil.oc.common.launch.TransformerLoader` to the VM options in your run configuration.
+This way you don't have to add it to your mods directory, but you will have to add `-Dfml.coreMods.load=li.cil.oc.common.launch.TransformerLoader` to the VM options in your run configuration.

 If you have any questions, please do not hesitate to ask, either in the [forums][] or in the [IRC][irc]!